 There’s no doubt there’s a shortage of skilled talent in the workforce.
 So why aren’t more students choosing a CTE route that can lead them to one of these jobs?

 There are a number of barriers that might keep a student from enrolling in CTE courses.
 On the top of that list are misconceptions about who these programs are for.
 Some (totally untrue) statements we’ve heard about career and technical education include: It’s not for kids who want to go to college.
 It’s for “troubled” students.
 A traditional academic pathway is more valuable.
 I worked hard so my kids could go to university and have a better life ( a common statement from parents).

-The US Department of Education recently published findings on the long-term effect of student participation in career and technical education programs.
+Before we get into strategies to increase CTE enrollment, we want to disprove those misconceptions about CTE.
+A few years ago, the U.S. Department of Education published findings on the long-term effect of student participation in CTE programs.
 See the data story here.

 8 years after high school graduation, those with a CTE focus (2 or more courses in a specific program of study) had higher median annual earnings.
 Plus, CTE concentrators were more likely to graduate high school and more likely to enroll in postsecondary education.

 CTE is for students who want to go direct to workforce, enroll in technical or community college, go on to a university, or enter into an apprenticeship.
 In other words, it’s for all students.
 Even if a student doesn’t pursue a skilled trade, the hands-on skills and industry-relevant knowledge they gain in their CTE courses will set them years ahead of their peers in post-secondary and in the workforce.

 The data tell us that success follows CTE students.
 And yet, while the U.S. DoE’s study found 77% of students had taken at least one CTE course throughout high school, only 37% pursued a CTE focus over those four years.